SanderMertens/flecs/docs/Manual.md

 `OWNED` is the default modifier, which means that if an application does not provide a source modifier, `OWNED` is used.

 #### SHARED
 The `SHARED` modifier only matches shared components.
-A shared component is a component that the entity inherits from a base entity, through an `INSTANCEOF` relationship (see the examples in `OWNED`).
+A shared component is a component that the entity inherits from a base entity, through an `IsA` relationship (see the examples in `OWNED`).

 When a query or system matches with a `SHARED` component, the `ecs_term` function does not provide an array.
 Instead it provides a pointer to the shared component which is shared with the entities in the table being iterated over: